 United Way of Aiken County

 The Medication Assistance Program (MAP) started in partnership with the Daughters of Charity of Aiken County in 2004 and was first led by Sister Jo Ann.
 This program exists today thanks to a partnership with United Way of Aiken County.
-Since its existence MAP has helped over 2,500 people obtain free or low-cost prescription drugs. to date MAP has saved over $8.4 million in prescription medication.
+Since its existence, MAP has helped over 2,500 people obtain free or low-cost prescription drugs.
+To date, MAP has saved over $9 million in prescription medication.
 The program received a NADO Innovation Award in 2005.

 To find out how you can qualify in order to receive free or low-cost prescription drugs, please click here.

-Are you interested to become a volunteer for the MAP program?
+Are you interested in becoming a volunteer for MAP?
 Please contact Susan Garen.